Chimneys and open fires

 Chimneys need to be regularly swept because when wood or coal is burnt, gasses are given off.
 These can turn into soot as well as tar (creosote) which builds up and sticks to the inside of the chimney.
 When this happens chimneys can catch fire.
 Sometimes birds’ nests, loose bricks and other debris can also fall into a chimney, acting as extra fuel.

 Did you know?
-Your home (building/contents) insurance may be invalidated if you have a chimney fire and your chimney has not been regularly swept.
+Your home building and contents insurance may be invalidated if you have a chimney fire and your chimney has not been regularly swept.

 How often should I have my chimneys swept and checked?